nottrobin/maas-docs/en/manage-ha.md

 host    maasdb          maas	$SECONDARY_API_SERVER_IP/32         md5
 ```

-!!!
-Note:
+[note]
 It is very common for the primary database server and the primary API
 server to reside on the same host.
+[/note]

 Apply this change by restarting the database: